 Looking to make your money travel further?
 Instead of using any old savings account, it might be worth your while looking for a simple investment ISA.
 Even new investors are likely to understand that the stocks and shares game can get a bit complex at times – and that’s why it’s worth filtering through the available options to find the best stocks and shares ISAs for beginners completely new to investing.

 Getting started with investing?
 It might be worth looking into a stocks and shares ISA account to help you make bigger returns on your money in the long run.

 What is a Stocks and Shares ISA?

-While you may have heard of a cash ISA before, a stocks and shares account and investment service runs a little differently.
+While you may have heard of a Cash ISA before, a Stocks & Shares ISA (aka an Investment ISA) operates a little differently.
 That’s because they actively place your money into the stock market.
-Crucially, these accounts and services are appealing as they allow users and investors to grow capital over an extended period without having to put in much effort.
+Crucially, these accounts are appealing as they allow users and investors to grow capital over an extended period without having to put in much effort.

-There are tax benefits, too, to these types of account.
-Just as you can use your £20,000 annual allowance for a cash ISA, you can instead invest up to the £20,000 limit each tax year in a stocks and shares ISA (or split the £20,000 limit between the two).
-As long as that money remains within an ISA wrapper, it is free from tax year after year after year.
+There are of course tax benefits, too.
+Just as you can use your £20,000 annual allowance for a Cash ISA, you can instead invest up to the £20,000 limit each tax year in a Stocks and Shares ISA (or split the £20,000 limit between the two).
+As long as that money remains within an ISA wrapper, it is free from tax year after year after year!

 How Does a Stocks and Shares ISA Work?

-Similar to a basic cash ISA in the sense that you place money into your account for it to grow, tax free, over time.
-A stocks and shares ISA (also known as an investment ISA) will instead place your money into the stock market.
+Similar to a Cash ISA in the sense that you place money into your account for it to grow, tax free, over time.
+A Stocks and Shares ISA will instead place your money into the stock market.